Macrometacorp/docs/docs/search/search-functions.md

 - **expr** (expression): any valid search expression
 - **analyzer** (string): name of an Analyzer.
-- returns nothing: the function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise
+- returns nothing: The function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise.

 Assuming a View definition with an Analyzer whose name and type is `delimiter`: